Queretaro City is one of the best cities in Mexico that you can visit. Here are 18 of the Best Things to Do and See in Queretaro City. Enjoy!

 Whether you’re craving for fresh fruit or some traditional cheap food, the Mexican markets are an interesting showcase of the day to day life of thousands of people all around the country.

-And yes, those piñatas aren’t just decoration!
+And yes, those piñatas aren’t just decorations!
 People actually buy them to destroy them at birthday parties!

 The Historical Center of Queretaro City has its fair share of picturesque doors that are ready to be featured on your Instagram account my wonder friends.